 On 2 July the International Atomic Energy Agency confirmed that Iran had breached the 300kg limit for its stockpile of low-enriched uranium.
 On 7 July Iran said that it had begun enriching uranium over the limit of 3.67%, the concentration limit set out in the JCPOA.

 In the year since the US pulled out of the JCPOA and started re-imposing sanctions, Iranian oil exports have fallen from around 2.5 million barrels per day to below 1 million in April 2019.
 The Iranian rial has lost more than 60% of its value against the US dollar.
 The IMF predicts that inflation will hit 40% this year.

-Tensions have significantly increased after two separate attacks on tankers in the Gulf region in May and June 2019.
-The UK Government agrees with Washington that Iran is responsible for the attacks.
+Tensions have significantly increased after various attacks on tankers in the Gulf region in 2019.
+The UK Government agrees with Washington that Iran is very probably responsible for the attacks.
 The then Foreign Secretary said “responsibility for the attacks almost certainly lies with Iran”, while the Minister for the Middle East said it is “almost certainly” the responsibility of the Islamic Revolutionary Guard Corps, arguing “no other state or non-state actor could plausibly have been responsible”.

-The US is sending an additional 1,000 troops to the Middle East, having already announced the deployment of an aircraft carrier group to the Gulf.
+The US announced the deployment of an extra 1,000 troops to the Middle East, having already announced the deployment of an aircraft carrier group to the Gulf.

 Many commentators have argued that the growing tensions could result in conflict by misunderstanding.
 The UK Government said in May it is concerned about “the risk of unintended escalation between the United States and Iran”.
 In June the Minister for the Middle East said the Government’s aim is to “de-escalate the situation”.